Kenya Army Armoured Brigade: 78 Tank Battalion

-The unit can trace its roots back to 1963 during the very early days of the Kenya Army when four Ferret Scout cars were inherited from a small light armoured sub-unit.
+The unit can trace its roots back to 1963, during the early days of the Kenya Army, when it inherited four Ferret Scout cars from a small light armoured sub-unit.
 These scout cars were in use until 1967 when newly acquired Saladin cars were used in forming a reconnaissance squad.
 In 1976, the Saladin Squadron was developed into Armoured Reconnaissance Battalion with the acquisition of Panhards.

-In the 1970s the army saw the need to form a main tank battalion and thus the 78 Tank Battalion was established in 1978 along with a sister unit, 81 Tank Battalion in 1981.
-The unit was formed by a squadron carved from 76 Armoured Reconnaissance Battalion and was initially based in Gilgil and assigned Light Armoured Squadron.
+In the 1970s, the army saw the need to form a main tank battalion and thus the 78 Tank Battalion was established in 1978 along with a sister unit, the 81 Tank Battalion, in 1981.
+The unit was formed by a squadron carved from the 76 Armoured Reconnaissance Battalion and was initially based in Gilgil and assigned a light Armoured Squadron.

 81 Tank Battalion

 It was formed in 1981 at Lanet under the command of then Major J. J. Wang'ombe.
-It was carved from 78 Tank Battalion and 76 Armoured Reconnaissance Battalion under the then Captain Mwangangi as the commanding officer.
-The unit was assigned its first batch of soldiers from Armed Forces Technical College in August 1981 and three tanks followed the following month.
-By 1983 the unit had been fully established with three fighting squadrons and equipment.
+It was carved from the 78th Tank Battalion and the 76 Armoured Reconnaissance Battalion under with Captain Mwangangi as the commanding officer.
+The unit was assigned its first batch of soldiers from Armed Forces Technical College in August 1981, and three tanks followed the following month.
+By 1983, the unit had been fully established with three fighting squadrons and equipment.